brege/brege.org/content/about/index.md

 I am also a professional chef.
 My culinary specialities are seafood and organic produce, although data suggests soups and sauces are my truer expression.
 My most natural state is in raucous, high-throughput kitchens.
 I'm fond of fermenting, pickling, brewing, smoking, and curing.
-While these require time, my cooking is about speed and efficiency.
+While these require time, at go-time my cooking is geared towards speed, detail and efficiency.

 I've been a [Fedora](https://getfedora.org) Linux user for a while, since `fc14`.
 I enjoy tinkering with computers.
 I have built and restored many, as well as home servers, cryptogrphic miners, an automatic CD ripper, and made various media projects involving computer parts sourced from atypical places, e.g., the [WSU Surplus Store](https://surplus.wsu.edu/).
 I have worked with every [Raspberry Pi](https://www.raspberrypi.com/) board since their debute.
 I have a server that I practiced maintaining a [LEMP](https://lemp.io/) stack on.
-This website shares only some of my capacities.

 Softer things..
-I love of hockey, fishing, sometimes leathercraft and woodworking, a fondness for translated lit., HBO, and cat's cradle.
+I love hockey, fishing, sometimes leathercraft and woodworking, a fondness for translated lit, HBO, and cat's cradle.

 <details> <summary> <b> Some more thoughts.. </b> </summary> <br/>